 It's time to #Powerthe14th.

 We can each be the power to protect the principles of the 14th Amendment.
-Here are our first three (of 14) profiles of people doing just that in Northern California.
+Here are four profiles of people doing just that in Northern California.
 Read more

 Their struggle to end slavery guaranteed our freedoms.
 Protect the 14th Amendment.
 Equal protection for all - citizen and non-citizen alike.
 Be the power behind the 14th Amendment.
 Don't let Trump take it away!